jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

         - structured attributes
         - entities are instances of classes

-### KOS by implementation
+### KOS in the wild

-CVs are associated with content objects in the following ways ...
+You would see KOS in these places, in these forms:

+- hierarchical or faceted navigation taxonomies
+- pick list (dropdown for website, database)
+- a synset behind a search engine
+- metadata
+- ...

 ## Displaying KOS

 - generic structure